mattjohnsonpint/RavenDB-TemporalVersioning/README.md

 ### Manual Installation

-Copy these files to the Plugins folder where your RavenDB Server is installed:
+Copy this files to the Plugins folder where your RavenDB Server is installed:

 - Raven.Bundles.TemporalVersioning.dll
-- Raven.Bundles.TemporalVersioning.Common.dll

-Copy these files to your own solution and add a reference to them from your project(s).
+Copy this files to your own solution and add a reference to it from your project(s).

 - Raven.Client.Bundles.TemporalVersioning.dll
-- Raven.Bundles.TemporalVersioning.Common.dll

-Note that the *common* library goes in both places.

 ### NuGet Installation